Dr Theo Pepler

 - Research Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

-I am an applied statistician based at the University of Glasgow.
-Most of my work is funded by the Scottish Government's Centre of Expertise on Animal Disease Outbreaks (EPIC).
+I work as an applied statistician, and am a member of the Scottish Government's Centre of Expertise on Animal Disease Outbreaks (EPIC).

 My personal webpage has information on a number of my R software packages, as well as links to various statistical and computing resources.